itsxwang/software-development/Computer-Science-Core/OS/Linux/sedCommand.md

 Example: If you wanna only see 2 and 5th line
    -  `sed -n -e '2p' -e '5p' file_name`

-- How to see next 4 lines from 2nd line?
+- How to see next 4 lines from more after 2nd line?
     - `sed -n '2,+4p' file_name` : print 5 lines including the 2nd line.